jayerb/financial-planner/README.md

 - "What's my take-home pay in 2030?"
 - "How much federal tax will I pay in 2027?"
 - "Compare my income between 2025 and 2040"
-- "What's my effective tax rate for the quickexample program?"
+- "What's my effective tax rate for the myprogram program?"
 - "When do my deferred comp disbursements start?"
 - "What's my total lifetime tax burden?"

-The MCP server automatically discovers all programs in `input-parameters/` and you can query any of them by name.
+The MCP server automatically discovers **all programs** in `input-parameters/` at startup.
+You can query any of them by name, or omit the program name to use the first one found.

 ## Available MCP Tools